gevenbly/sym-tensors/README.md

 -----------------------------------------------------------------------------
-Glen's symmetric tensor toolbox: a toolbox for the efficient representation and manipulation of tensors that are invariant under the action of an abelian group.
+Glens' symmetric tensor toolbox: a toolbox for the efficient representation and manipulation of tensors that are invariant under the action of an abelian group.
 -----------------------------------------------------------------------------

 Core design features: